hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 ```
 {: codeblock}

-In the above script we use `mfpdev-cli` to register the app to {{ site.data.keyword.mobilefoundation_short }}
+In the above script, we use `mfpdev-cli` to register the app to {{ site.data.keyword.mobilefoundation_short }}
  [Fastlane](https://fastlane.tools/) to build and release the app.

-The environment variables used in the script shall be defined in the next **Environment properties** tab.
+The environment variables that are used in the script is defined in the next **Environment properties** tab.

-In the environment properties, add the below properties:
+In the environment properties, add the following properties,

 - *INSTANCE_NAME* as the **mfp instance name**
-- *appPublishUrl* as **Repository** where the app should be published so that testing stage can pull it.
+- *appPublishUrl* as **Repository** where the app is required to be published so that the testing stage can pull it.
 - *gitPushUser* as the **GitHub username**
 - *gitPushEmail* as the **GitHub user’s email**
 - *gitPushToken* as the **git push token**